thibaultyou/prompt-library/fragments/prompt_engineering/output_guidelines.md

 <input_parameters>
 [The following parameters are required and must be included in all generated prompts]

+Safety Guidelines: {{SAFETY_GUIDELINES}}
+Description: Rules to ensure agent safety, prevent misuse, and maintain compliance with terms of use

+Formatting Guidelines: {{FORMATTING_GUIDELINES}}
+Description: List of available output formats, their rules and descriptions

 Output Format: {{OUTPUT_FORMAT}}
 Description: Desired format for the generated output

-Available Output Formats: {{AVAILABLE_OUTPUT_FORMATS}}
-Description: List of available output formats and their descriptions

-Safety Guidelines: {{SAFETY_GUIDELINES}}
-Description: Rules to ensure agent safety, prevent misuse, and maintain compliance with terms of use
+AI Behavior Attributes: {{BEHAVIOR_ATTRIBUTES}}
+Description: Predefined attributes that control various aspects of AI behavior

+User Behavior Preferences: {{USER_BEHAVIOR_PREFERENCES}}
+Description: User-selected values for AI behavior attributes

+Extra Guidelines or Context: {{GUIDELINES_OR_CONTEXT}}
+Description: Additional guidelines or context

 [Additional parameters should be included as needed.
 Examples:]

 Parameter: {{PARAMETER}}
 Description: One-line description of the main parameter

-Guidelines or Context: {{GUIDELINES_OR_CONTEXT}}
-Description: One-line description of the guidelines or context

 Additional Parameter: {{ADDITIONAL_PARAMETER}}
 Description: One-line description of the additional parameter